 - Facilitate education and disability awareness activities and events

-- Participate in the facilitation of group classes to promote independent living services, skill instruction, disability awareness, living well, and other wellness programs.
+- Participate in facilitation of group classes to promote independent living services, skill instruction, disability awareness, living well and other wellness programs.

 SUPPORT AGENCY OPERATIONS:

 - Participate in training new staff or peer mentors as requested.

 - Answer phones as needed and assist with general office duties as needed.

 - Participate in internal quality assurance process (peer review of consumer cases records both open and closed).

 - Maintain confidentiality of both consumer and LIFTT, Inc. information.

 - Abide by the policies and procedures as outlined in the LIFTT, Inc. Employee Handbook.